uk-2149/Edverb/README.md

 # Edverb
-One stop solution for all Education problems.
+One stop solution for all Educational problems.